vikejs/vike-node/packages/vike-node/README.md

 }
 ```

-## Compression:
+## Compression

-In production, `vike-node` compresses all Vike responses
+In production, `vike-node` compresses all Vike responses.

-On a request, `vike-node` compresses any asset with a fast compression level, and sends it in the response.<br>
-You can disable compression:
+You can disable it:

 ```js
 app.use(